Pallandos/pulumaws/README.md

 INSTANCE_OS = ubuntu
 # supported OS : ubuntu or amazon-linux-2

+REGIONS_PATH = regions.yaml
+# path to the file with the repartition of instances

 # === network options ===
-# ATTENTION : this options will allow an IP to connect directly to the instances.
+# DEPRECIATED : this options will allow an IP to connect directly to the instances.
 It is not recommanded to
 # use this option because of difficulties to define the owner IP.
 Instead, use Tailscale

 PUB_KEY_PATH = lib/keys/key-hello-aws.pub